 Prior to joining Social Capital, Darden served as director of corporate partnerships at The Nature Conservancy, where she developed strategic relationships with Fortune 500 corporations and raised over $10 million annually through multifaceted cause marketing programs and platforms.
 She developed The Nature Conservancy’s national touring photography exhibition "In Response to Place" and the national radio series “Stories from the Heart of the Land."

-Prior to her work for the nonprofit sector, Darden spent several years in brand management with consumer packaged goods company Procter & Gamble for the Food and Beverage Division.
+Darden’s nonprofit experience also includes marketing and development for WETA, the leading PBS television and radio station, and for the Smithsonian Institution.
+Prior to her work in the nonprofit sector, Darden spent several years in brand management with Procter & Gamble in the Food and Beverage Division.

-Darden earned her B.A. in journalism from the University of Southern California and her M.B.A. from Georgetown University.
+Darden earned a BA in journalism from the University of Southern California and an MBA from Georgetown University.
 She is based in Washington, D.C.